Project Award Amount: $40,000

 NOTE: Eligibility requirements need to be met as of date of submission; no waivers are allowed.

-Assistant Professors in the early phase of their career and Instructors in all series, including adjunct and professional research may apply.
-If the proposal has multiple PIs, both PI1 and PI2 need to meet the eligibility criteria listed above for this grant mechanism.
+Assistant Professors and Instructors in all series, including adjunct and professional research may apply.
+If the proposal has multiple PIs, both PI1 and PI2 need to meet the eligibility criteria listed above for this grant mechanism (both PI1 and PI2 need to be Instructors and/or Assistant Prof.)

 Funder-specific eligibility requirements: